voxsim/badook/README.md

 *   `:url_whitelist` (Array) - Default session url whitelist - expressed as an array of strings to match against requested URLs.

 ### URL Blacklisting & Whitelisting ###
-Poltergeist supports URL blacklisting, which allows you to prevent scripts from running on designated domains:
+Badook supports URL blacklisting, which allows you to prevent scripts from running on designated domains:

 ```ruby